pilotreportingtf/pilotreportingtf.github.io/src/pages/events.md

 ---

 ## Upcoming
-2025 - A Call for Greater Transparency in Piloting, Talk (Language and Learning Lab, University of Toronto, Online) – Neff
+November 28th, 2025 - A Call for Greater Transparency in Piloting, Talk (Language and Learning Lab, University of Toronto, Online) – Neff

 ## Past
 2025 – A Call for Greater Transparency in Piloting, Talk (Computational Minds and Machines Lab, University of Washington, Seattle) – Handley-Miner